-On behalf of the Board, we would like to thank the management and the staff for their determination and perseverance in navigating the Group's business through such difficult times in returning the Group to profitability.
-The Group's success would not have been possible without their dedication and commitment.
-We would also like to express our utmost gratitude to our loyal shareholders for their trust and unwavering support to IPS Securex through these challenging years.
+On behalf of the Board, we would like to thank our dependable management and staff for ensuring the Group's business remains stable despite another challenging year.
+Lastly, we would also like to express our deepest appreciation to our shareholders for their steadfast loyalty and support to IPS Securex.